Since Amanda retired she's been an active entrepreneur, gaining "hands-on" experience in online marketing and small business development.

 A Cost-Effective Marketing Strategy for Small Businesses

 All businesses, big or small, global or local, need an efficient, cost-effective marketing strategy.
-No matter how good your product or service, without an efficient and sustainable marketing strategy, who's to know?
-For a small business with limited resources, the challenge is to develop a marketing strategy which costs little and brings a measurable, positive return on investment.
+There's no getting around it: no matter how good your product or service is, without an efficient and sustainable marketing strategy, who's to know?
+For a small business with limited resources, the challenge is to develop a marketing strategy that costs little and brings a measurable, positive return on investment.

 Most small businesses have more time and talent than money to spend.
 If you run a small business, here are five compelling marketing opportunities you can't afford to ignore.
 The good news is they're free.